Switching deployment control from the main site console to the destination site console

 4. After the restoration is completed on the destination site, go to the Admin tab and deploy the changes.
 The destination site is now active.

-After you activate the destination site and the main site is live, the pairing connection between both the sites is removed.
+1. After you complete the activation process, the pairing connection between both sites is removed.
 To establish the pairing connection again, you must run the following pairing commands from both the sites:

 1. On the main site QRadar Console, run the following script: